-This year, Brisbane Festival, with the support of the Queensland Government through Arts Queensland, has backed bold new creations made by Queensland artists and companies, creating much-needed opportunities for these local performing artists to develop and present brave new work.
-Look out for these works at Brisbane Festival in 2020 and beyond.
+In 2020, Brisbane Festival, with the support of the Queensland Government through Arts Queensland, backed bold new creations made by Queensland artists and companies, creating much-needed opportunities for these local performing artists to develop and present brave new work.
+Look out for these works at Brisbane Festival in 2021 and beyond.

 An incubator for new creations at the Judith Wright Centre Of Contemporary Arts